NielsSkovgaard/expo-three-demos/README.md

 ## Demos in the App (with Test Results)

-The app has two demos, each using different technologies to set up the 3D scene.
+The app has several demos, each using different technologies to set up the 3D scene.
 Screenshots below.

 ### Three.js demo